HastarTara/NE_streaming_project/streaming_data.md

 TO DO:

-make the IP address for local kafka a .env variable make a CI for black/flake8 update the readme - add venv, flake8, kafka commands,
+figure out the variable/imports for this kafka biz.... .env/docker-compose.yml, config.py

+update the readme - add venv info, flake8 info local and CI, kafka commands to show things in the broker.

+possibly convert the docker-compose TTL days to hours, find a solution to limit to 50 requests a day (maybe easy to do as limit to only while kafka is running?)

+mentioned stretch project? i.e. kafka

 # Streaming Data Project